CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

 - construct a simulator for the protocol with that function;
 - prove that a distinguisher has small probability to distinguish, using cryptographic reduction (i.e. with leakage underlining crypto can be broken).

 This might be quite unclear, so let us have a practical example or a security proof.
 We want to proof non-adaptive security of the reverted index model.
-We define the leakage function on data collection ($L_1$) as both the number of documents and the number of distinct keywords.
+We define the leakage function on data collection ($L_1$) as both the number of documents ($\#D$) and the number of distinct keywords ($\#\delta(D)$).
 This is quite intuitive, since the number of documents is exactly the number of encrypted payloads sent to the cloud, while the number of distinct keywords is the number of keys in the index dictionary.
 Then, the query leakage function ($L_2$) allows the attacker to see the matching document IDs and the same search queries.
 Intuitively, this does also make sense: given the construction of the protocol and how it does encryption, these details can be leaked.
 Finally, the claim is that (note that it is dependent on leakage functions):

 > If:
 >